Posted on Sun Feb 10th, 2019 @ 12:04am by

 “You OK?” the corpsman asked, “Let me take a look at you.”

 She pulled his shirt up and whistled, “You took a big hit.
 You breathing ok?
-Maybe cracked a rib,” she observed.
+Maybe cracked a rib or two,” she observed.

 Dal jerked suddenly when she probed the center of the bruise.

-“Yah, I think you fractured at least one.
+“Yah, I think you fractured at least two.
 Long as you’re breathing OK, you’ll live.
 I can wrap them for you.
 Not much else I can do out here ‘cept shoot you up.”

 “Nah.
+Need a clear head.
 I’ll be good.
 Let’s get a move on.
 You gunna be OK carrying the back end?"